bigfishhhhhzoey/GenerativeAI/Customer Support System: Moderation + Classification + Checkout + Evaluation/README.md

 ### Features

-1. **Input Moderation**: Ensures that input is appropriate and safe for processing.
+1. **Input Moderation**: Uses moderation API to ensure that input is appropriate and safe for processing.
 It flags inappropriate language in customer comments.
 2. **Prompt Injection Prevention**: Detects potential prompt injection attacks in user inputs and halts execution to prevent malicious exploitation.
-3. **Sentiment Analysis**: Analyzes the sentiment of customer comments to help understand the emotional tone of the feedback.
-4. **Chatbot Response Generation**: Generates contextually appropriate and helpful chatbot responses based on the analyzed comment.
+3. **Chain of Thought Reasoning**: Generates contextually appropriate and helpful chatbot responses based on the analyzed comment.
-5. **Output Moderation**: After generating a chatbot response, this function checks if the output is appropriate.
+4. **Output Moderation**: After generating a chatbot response, this function checks if the output is appropriate.
-6. **Evaluation**: This feature evaluates the chatbot’s response to ensure it is factually correct and satisfies the customer’s query.
+5. **Evaluation**: This feature evaluates the chatbot’s response to ensure it is factually correct and satisfies the customer’s query.
-7. **Language Support**: The system supports 30 of the most commonly spoken languages for both input comment generation and chatbot responses.
+6. **Language Support**: The system supports 30 of the most commonly spoken languages for both input comment generation and chatbot responses.

 ---